OAGi/Score/docs/user_guide/index.rst

 1. `Find a Module Set Release <#find-a-module-set-release>`__.

-2. Click on the name of the Module Set Release to open the “Edit Module Set Release” page.
+2. Click on the name of the Module Set Release to open the "Edit Module Set Release" page.

 Create a new Module Set Release
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To create a Module Set Release:

-1. Go to the “Module Set Release” page by clicking the “View/Edit Module
+1. Go to the "Module Set Release" page by clicking the "View/Edit Module
-   Set Release” menu item under the “Module” menu.
+   Set Release" menu item under the "Module" menu.

-2. Click the “New Module Set Release” button.
+2. Click the "New Module Set Release" button.

-3. In the returned “Create Module Set Release Page” set:
+3. In the returned "Create Module Set Release Page" set:

    1. *Name*.
 This is a freeform text field that allows to specify the
       name of the Module Set Release.
 It is mandatory and if it is left
-      blank, it is automatically populated in the form “[Name of the
+      blank, it is automatically populated in the form "[Name of the
       Selected Module Set] Module Set Release.
 A truncation rule is also
-      applied to avoid duplication of the “Module Set”.
+      applied to avoid duplication of the "Module Set".
 For instance, if
-      the name of the selected Module Set is “Sample Module”, the
+      the name of the selected Module Set is "Sample Module", the
-      default name of the Module Set Release will be “Sample Module Set
+      default name of the Module Set Release will be "Sample Module Set
-      Release”.
+      Release".
 If there is an existing Module Set Release with the same
       name as the one being created, a dialog is returned in order to
       confirm the intention to set the same name as an existing Module
       Set Release.